Indiana Protective Order Attorney

 The Protection Order Process in Indiana

-When a petition is filed, a judge can do one of two things: A hearing is required in some circumstances, such as when the petition adequately alleges harassment alone or involves an eviction or parenting time arrangements.
 Protective orders may start as forms, but they are customizable to the circumstances.
 A judge can tailor the protection order to prohibit or require certain behavior.
-Without a hearing, a protective order might include any of the following:- The respondent is prohibited from committing, or threatening to commit, acts of domestic violence or family violence, stalking, or sex offenses against the petitioner or the petitioner’s family or household members
+Without a hearing, a protective order might include any of the following:

 - The respondent cannot harass, annoy, phone, contact, or communicate with the petitioner